-Kidney displacement can occur in up to 1/3 of the PCNL cases operated in supine position.
-Although, it does not alter the success and complication rates, it is associated with longer fluoroscopy times and therefore more difficult access.
+Kidney displacement can occur in up to 1/3 of PCNL cases operated in supine position.
+Although, it does not alter the success and complication rates, it is associated with longer fluoroscopy times and, therefore, more difficult access.
 Puncture through a lower calyx, longer renal artery, and lesser peri-renal fat measurement were identified as factors associated with significant displacement.
-These parameters can be evaluated in preoperative NCCT studies and we recommend the surgeons to take in to account these parameters during preoperative planning.
+These parameters can be evaluated in preoperative NCCT studies and we recommend surgeons take into account these parameters during preoperative planning.